 Advance your career while you study.
 RMIT Online courses let you balance work, study and life commitments.

 Be guided by a network of industry experts and peers, and supported by our dedicated success team.

 There are some pre-requisites for this course.
 You’ll need:

-An Australian Bachelor degree (or equivalent), or a higher-level qualification in a related discipline.
+An Australian Bachelor degree (or equivalent).

 International students are required to provide current evidence of English language proficiency for admission to RMIT University.
 For detailed information visit the English language requirements and equivalency information.